 The good news is that you can take steps to fight depression on your own without the risks and side effects of depression and anxiety medications.

-Self help for depression, through small life style changes, is possible --regardless of whether you take prescription medication and/or the depression you are experiencing is mild or intense.
+Self help for depression, through small life style changes, is possible --regardless of whether you take prescription medication, natural herbs for depression and/or the depression you are experiencing is mild or intense.
 But it is not a cure all!

 Often causes are physiological and getting professional help that you supplement with self help, is recommended.

 When you are in the grip of depression, it is natural to feel isolated and scared.
 You may also want to avoid other people.
 Many people find themselves caught in a cycle of depression that feels impossible to break out of.

 The fact that you are looking for self help for depression, is a great first step.
 That is because we can't solve a problem until we recognize that there is one.

 Intense depression can cause physical pain as well as insomnia and anxiety.
 But you can get through this.
 Depending on the severity of depression -- and its persistence, it may be best for you to seek professional help.